w3f/General-Grants-Program/grants/grant_application_template.md

 * https://...

 ## Legal Structure
-Please provide details of entity, if any, e.g. legal structure (GmbH, Foundation, LLC) and legal seat.
+Please provide name and registered address of the legal entity executing the project.
+These details can also be shared privately via our Google Form.

 ## Team's experience
 Please describe the team's relevant experience

 ## Team Code Repos
 * https://github.com/<your_repo_1>